Our Governing Body

 Terms of Reference:

-• Elect Chair (if delegated by full Governing Body).
+• Elect Chair

-• Annually agree the Teachers’ Pay Policy.
+• Annually agree the Teachers’ Pay Policy

-• Act in accordance with the Teachers’ Pay Policy when carrying out the annual review of teachers’ salaries.
+• Act in accordance with the Teachers’ Pay Policy when carrying out the annual review of teachers’ salaries

-• Deal with matters relating to staffing reductions.
+• Deal with matters relating to staffing reductions, restructures and changes to the permanent school staffing structure.

 MEETINGS: at least annually